1948 Major League Baseball All-Star Game

 The 1948 Major League Baseball All-Star Game was the 15th playing of the midsummer classic between the all-stars of the American League (AL) and National League (NL), the two leagues comprising Major League Baseball.
 The game was held on July 13, 1948, at Sportsman's Park in St. Louis, Missouri, the home of both the St. Louis Browns of the American League (who were the designated host team) and the St. Louis Cardinals of the National League.
 The game resulted in the American League defeating the National League 5–2.

 This was the first All-Star Game to be broadcast on television, albeit only locally.
+Richie Ashburn became only the third rookie player in MLB history to start in an All-Star Game after Joe DiMaggio, (1939) and Dick Wakefield, (1943).

 Browns in the game

 The lone representative of the host team was Al Zarilla, a reserve outfielder for the AL, who entered the game playing right field in the top of the 5th inning, and was hitless in two at bats.

 Starting lineups

 Players in italics have since been inducted into the National Baseball Hall of Fame.